KaotoIO/kaoto.io/content/docs/user-guide.md

 ---
 title: "User Guide"
-description: "How to add a new Domain Specific Language to Kaoto."
+description: "How to create an integration for Apache Camel in a no-code way."
 draft: false
 date: "2023-06-19"
 categories: